guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 guild train census train-steps=1000
 ```

-Before proceeding, Guild lets you review the flags used in the
+Guild lets you review the flags used in the run before
-run.
-Press `ENTER` to start training.
+proceeding.
+Press `ENTER` to confirm the operation and start training.

-The training should finish on most systems within a minute or two.
+With only 1,000 training steps, the model should be trained on most
+systems in under a minute.

 After the run has finished, list it by running: